namratachaudhary/namc.in/content/posts/Currying.md

 (2elem')
 ```

-The point to note here is , since every function is curried by default, and accepts one argument only, so sections can be used with any function.
-For example ,
+The point to note here is, since every function is curried by default, and accepts one argument only, so sections can be used with any function.
+For example,

 ```hs
 let f a b c d = a + b + c